Brake van: India

-On Indian Railways, brake vans are still in use to a great extent on freight or goods trains and in some passenger trains.
+On Indian Railways, brake vans are still in use to a great extent on freight (goods) trains and on some passenger trains.

-The brake van in the passenger trains (usually the first and last coaches in the train) is a part of a coach and consists of an enclosed room/cabin with two small seats facing opposite each other, one seat having the writing table for the guard to assist writing and working his train, the opposite seat being a spare.
+The brake van in passenger trains (usually the first and last coaches) is a type of coach.
+It consists of an enclosed room/cabin with two small seats facing each other, one seat with a writing table for the guard to assist with writing and working on his train, and the opposite seat is a spare.
 The van also has a small lavatory.
-A special feature of the passenger brake van is a small dog box where passengers can carry their pets along with them while they travel in the same train in a different coach.
-The guard generally remains responsible for the water and pet food while the train is moving, and there are features to the dog box to allow the same.
+A special feature of the passenger brake van is a small dog box where passengers can carry their pets while travelling in the same train in a different coach.
+The guard generally remains responsible for the water and pet food while the train is in motion, and the dog box is designed to allow this.
 The brake van also contains a stretcher, an emergency train lighting box, and a stand to hold the lamp signal during the night.
-The vacuum or air pressure gauge is hosted in front of the guard's seat with a lever to operate it in case of emergency.
-The hand brake can be used in case of high emergency.
+The vacuum or air pressure gauge is mounted in front of the guard's seat with a lever to operate it in case of emergency.
+The hand brake can be used in case of a high emergency.
 The remaining part of the coach consists of space for carrying parcels and small goods.
-It also has seating for ladies or for the disabled (wheelchair friendly).
+It also has seating for ladies or people with disabilities (wheelchair-friendly).

-The goods brake van is less attractive, is generally the last vehicle on the train, open on both sides, and does not necessarily have interior lighting/lamps, but it does house a small lavatory seat for the guards, owing to their long hours on freight trains.
+The goods brake van is less attractive, is generally the last vehicle on the train, open on both sides, and does not necessarily have interior lighting/lamps.
+Still, it does house a small lavatory seat for the guards, owing to their long hours on freight trains.
 The van is less secure and has fewer features than a passenger brake van.
-Eight-wheeled brake vans were introduced recently to improve the riding comfort for the guards.
+Eight-wheeled brake vans were recently introduced to improve the guards' riding comfort.